perladvent/perldotcom/content/article/why-i-hate-json-and-you-can-too-.md

 only long after an ecosystem has already developed and a serialization change would be painful.

+The most bizarre aspect of this restriction is that it is wholly
+superfluous: the only reason why JSON strings must conform to UTF-8 is because its definition says so.
+The encoding itself could notate any arbitrary series of bytes as a string just as readily as it does UTF-8.

 # 2. UTF-8, Redux

 JSON carries the same UTF-8 liability that JavaScript does: when using the